ajaguirreguzman/gunboundInspiredGame_v1/README.md

 - Innumerable aspects of the interface (Tkinter) can be improved (e.g., canvases remain on top of each other).
 - Commentary in Spanish (sorry!), must be translated.
-- An improved version is provided in Java.
+- An improved version is provided in Java (see https://github.com/ajaguirreguzman/gunbound_inspired_game_v2)

 ## Run